tp7309/flutter_sticky_and_expandable_list/README.md

 ## Features

-- Support build an expandable ListView, which can expand/collapse section group or pin section header.
+- Support build an expandable ListView, which can expand/collapse section or pinned section header.
 - Use it with CustomScrollView、SliverAppBar.
-- Listen the scroll offset of current sticky header, and current sticky header index.
+- Listen the scroll offset of current sticky header, current sticky header index and switching header index.
-- Customize expand/collapse animation support.
+- Only use one list widget, so it supports large data and a small memeory usage.
+- More section customization support, you can return a new section widget by sectionBuilder, to customize ackground，expand/collapse animation, section layout, band so on.
+- Support add divider.

 ## Getting Started